philiplb/CRUDlex/docs/html/0.12.0/_sources/api/DataFactoryInterface.txt

 .. php:interface:: DataFactoryInterface

-    An interface used by the {@see ServiceProvider} to construct {@see Data} instances.
+    An interface used by the ServiceProvider to construct Data instances.
 By implementing this and handing it into the service provider, the user can control what database (-variation) he wants to use.

     .. php:method:: createData(EntityDefinition $definition, FilesystemInterface $filesystem)